 Is it possible that without knowing it, you’re making damaging even dangerous mistakes with your household appliances?
-As I have been researching how to take care of our new kitchen appliances so they will last longer, I’m learning about the most common appliance abuse that can lead to expensive repairs and even a shortened lifespan.
+As I have been researching how to take care of our kitchen appliances so they will last longer, I’m learning about the most common appliance abuses that can lead to expensive repairs and even a shortened lifespan.

 It’s true that these days household appliances just aren’t made to last for decades the way refrigerators, ranges, and other household appliances lasted back in our grandparents’ day.
 “Eight to ten years,” is what the salesman told us is what we could expect from our new refrigerator.
 He went on, “This machine is designed to stand up to years of use and ordinary wear and tear—assuming you don’t abuse it.”

 Modern appliances are not made to deal with abuse, misuse, and mishaps that can damage them and lead to costly repairs.
 Are you making these damaging and potentially dangerous mistakes?
 Here are the most common appliance abuses and why you can’t put liquid soap in your dishwasher, open zippers in your washer, or too much food in your fridge.